-This BCOP provides a basic and generic foundation for any user centric helpdesk that deals with IPv6 residential ISP customer connectivity.
+This BCOP provides a basic and generic foundation for any usercentric helpdesk that deals with IPv6 residential ISP customer connectivity.
 The focus is on techniques and solutions for the most common IPv6 user connectivity issues.
-While the focus of this document is on residential ISP networks, enterprise IT helpdesks and other frontline support personnel may find information in this BCOP useful.
+While the focus of this document is residential ISP networks, enterprise IT helpdesks and other front line support personnel may find useful information in this BCOP.

-Note that this document is also of value to ISPs who have not yet deployed IPv6, as their customers might be experiencing connectivity issues caused by inadvertent (or intentional) use of IPv6 transition technologies such as tunnel brokers, 6to4 or Teredo.
-The Connectivity Test tool described below will automatically detect the use of such tools and report them to your helpdesk technicians.
+Note that this document is also of value to ISPs who have not yet deployed IPv6, as their customers might be experiencing connectivity issues caused by inadvertent (or intentional) use of IPv6 transition technologies such as Tunnel Brokers, 6to4 or Teredo.
+The Connectivity Test tool described below will automatically detect the use of such tools, and report them to your helpdesk technicians.

-3. Background and History
+3. Background / History

 Many network operators who deal directly with end users are concerned about deploying IPv6.

-A common complaint often sounds something like: "We deployed IPv6 in our network and all our services, but will not roll it out to our residential customers because our helpdesk knows nothing about it so we can't do it."
+One complaint often sounds something like: "We deployed IPv6 in our network and all our services, but will not roll it out to our residential customers, because our helpdesk knows nothing about it so we can't do it."

-In many cases, having a simple and generic document on hand to with troubleshooting tips and common procedures could solve an issue.
-An operations team could just add their specifics and hand their tailored document over to the helpdesk manager saying "Hey, we implemented IPv6 and here are a few basic things that your people need to understand and know".
+The issue would be solved in many cases if the operations folk were to have a very simple and generic document (template) where the lowest common denominator of procedures and troubleshooting tips would be documented so they would just add their specifics and hand their tailored document over to the helpdesk manager, saying "Hey, we implemented IPv6 and here are a few basic things that your people need to understand and know".